 Visit our Re-post guidelines

-Some examples of "good" saturated fat include
+Some examples of this "good" saturated fat's therapeutica properties include:

-- Fat-burning: Ironic, isn't it?
+- Fat-Burning: Ironic, isn't it?
 A saturated fat which can accelerate the loss of midsection fat (the most dangerous kind).
 Well, there are now two solid, human studies showing just two tablespoons a day (30 ml), in both men and women, is capable of reducing belly fat within 1-3 months.

 - Brain-Boosting: A now famous study, published in 2006 in the journal Neurobiology of Aging, showed that the administration of medium chain triglycerides (most plentifully found in coconut oil) in 20 subjects with Alzheimer's disease or mild cognitive impairment, resulted in significant increases in ketone bodies (within only 90 minutes after treatment) associated with measurable cognitive improvement in those with less severe cognitive dysfunction.[i]

 - Clearing Head Lice: When combined with anise spray, coconut oil was found to be superior to the insecticide permethrin (.43%).[ii]